CostaLab/sc2marker/README.md

-# scMarkerDetect
+# sc2marker
-scMarkerDetect is a toolkit for identifying specific markers for interested cell groups.
+sc2marker is a toolkit for identifying specific markers for interested cell groups.

 ## Install